 Back to Education Allowance – Postgraduate

-Find out if you're eligible for this scheme
+Find out if you’re eligible for this payment as a postgraduate student.

 If you’re over 24 and either unemployed, parenting alone, or you have a disability, and you receive certain payments from the Department of Social Protection, then you could be eligible for the Back to Education Allowance (BTEA) to take on a postgraduate course.